Myyrmanni bombing: Details

+Site

+The site of the explosion was at the central square of the first floor of the Myyrmanni shopping centre about 45 metres from the southern entrance near the Iskostori square, next to a McDonald's restaurant, a Musta Pörssi store and a K-Citymarket grocery store.
+There was a twisting stairway at the site leading to the upper floors and down to the parking garage.
+The escalators leading to the second floor were also located nearby as well as the elevators.
+The explosion was so powerful that it broke the ceiling structure, which were damaged but did not collapse.
+The worst damage was to a relatively small area of about 400 square metres.
+Traces of the shotgun pellets in the bomb were found inside the shopping centre at a maximum distance of 70 metres from the site of the explosion, near the northern entrance next to the Paalutori square.

 Investigation

 The Finnish National Bureau of Investigation investigated the event as six accounts of murder, one account of aggravated criminal mischief and one account of an explosives offence.
 The case was closed in January 2003 without any indictments as Gerdt was the sole suspect.
 Gerdt's motive for the bombing was not ascertained during the investigation.
 There was no evidence found that Gerdt had links to any outside groups or to any international terrorist organizations.